Dynamic View: Create and manage views of your data

 When you select a field in the Details Panel Layout section, the Field Properties pane will open by default.

-- To edit the field logic, in the right-hand bar, select .
+- To edit the field logic, select the Field Logic icon in the right-hand bar.

-When you add a field logic, your view will show or hide fields based on the conditions or changes that happened either on the Smartsheet item or Dynamic View.
+When you add field logic, your View will show or hide fields based on the conditions or changes that happened either on the Smartsheet item or in Dynamic View.

-If your source is a report with multiple sheets, ensure the dropdown values in a given column are consistent across all sheets in the scope of the report.
-If any sheet is missing a value in the column properties for that dropdown, then you may not be able to use that value in your field logic.
+If your source is a report with multiple sheets, ensure the dropdown values in a given column are consistent across all sheets in the report's scope.
+If a sheet is missing a value in the column properties for that dropdown, you may not be able to use that value in your field logic.

 - In the Field Logic pane, select + Logic.